seattlebiker/MLX90316-Test/README.md

 changes:
 - Changed use of the UNIX "cron-like" Metro library and instead to use Chrono.
 - Added error messages if signal too weak, too strong.
-- and prints "angle = "
+- and prints "angle = " and the determined angle.

 ## Original from the khm.de website (when the link worked):